shakacode/react_on_rails_pro/docs/configuration.md

   # mini_racer rendering.
   config.server_renderer = "VmRenderer"

-  # If true, then cache the evaluation of JS for prerendering using the standard Rails cache
+  # If true, then cache the evaluation of JS for prerendering using the standard Rails cache.
+  # Default is true.
   config.prerender_caching = true

   # You may provide a password and/or a port that will be sent to renderer for simple authentication.